grandeurdev/arduino-sdk/README.md

   * Your IoT product development itself
   * Scaling your system up to hundreds of thousands of devices as your business grows

 * No need to mix and match various services to come up with your own solution.
-Grandeur Cloud is a single spot solution for all of your needs.
-From built-in authentication of your users and devices to an integrated database to an out-of-the-box file storage system and a registry of data for all of your devices.
+Grandeur Cloud is a single spot solution for all of your needs, from built-in authentication of your users and devices to an integrated database to an out-of-the-box file storage system and a registry of data for all of your devices.
 And You can manage absolutely everything from a single dashboard page.

 * Simple pricing.
 [Start free][Grandeur Cloud Sign Up] and then pay as you go based on your resources consumption.
 Checkout [pricing][Grandeur Cloud Pricing] for more details.